jdthorpe/federated-module-race-condition/README.md

 # Demonstration of a race condition with the Federated Module Plugin with standard chunk IDs

+This repo illustrates one of the "gotchas" of working with Federated Modules in Webpack, which is that **all of your federated module must have a unique name in their `package.json`**.
+Otherwise random collisions can occur between resources in otherwise independent modules.

 ## Background

-Internally, webpack seems to keep track of chunks by their id, which is a hash of their module loaders + file path.
-Exposing a common filename (e.g.
+Internally, webpack seems to keep track of chunks by their package name + chunk id, ( and chunk id's are just a hash of their module loaders + file path).
+Exposing a common filename (e.g. `src/index.js`) will result in a common chunk id (e.g. `138.js`), and if two federated modules have the same name (defined in their `package.json` file), then the underlying resources will become ambiguous and will be subject to a race condition (depending on which module's `remoteEntry.js` gets loaded first)
-`src/index.js`) in multiple federated modules will produce Chunks with the same id.
-At runtime, whichever federated module is loaded first will be cached and used by all remote modules that expose the same file name

 ## Demo

 In this app, there are two federated modules that expose a `src/index.js` file which are simple enough:

 ```js
 // module_a/src/index.js